 Chocolate has been around since 2000 B.C., originally a bitter drink that the Mayans mixed with wine or spices.
 Today, it is available in every grocery, convenience, and sari-sari store—but its current commercial form is a far cry from the drink of the Mayans.

 While chocolate lovers rejoice every time news comes out that chocolate may be good for health, studies normally look into the benefits of dark chocolate.
 So don’t use science as an excuse to consume copious amounts of the commercial stuff—these often come with ingredients like sugar and corn syrup, which aren’t exactly good for your health.
+Organic chocolates are a healthier choice, having no artificial flavorings or additives.

 Dark Chocolate Benefits